isomerpages/mlaw-corp/news/press-releases/_posts/2019-09-19-Public-Consultation-on-the-Recommendations-from-the-Committee-to-Review-and-Enhance-Reforms-in-the-Family-Justice-System.md

 <li>The RERF Committee has proposed recommendations for the Government, judiciary and community partners to work together to strengthen support for families.
 The three key areas of recommendations are summarised below.
 See Annex B for more details.

 <ol style="list-style-type: lower-roman">
-<li>Couples considering divorce will receive more upstream support
+<li style="font-weight:bold">Couples considering divorce will receive more upstream support
 <ul>
 <li> Enhance existing Mandatory Parenting Programme for divorcing parties with children under 21</li>
 <li>Easier access to divorce-related support services on a single online platform</li>